 PSY 160.
-Introduction to Statistics in Psychology.
-3 Hours.
+Quantitative Methods in Psychology I. 3 Hours.

 Students will learn basic concepts in descriptive and inferential statistics, emphasizing applications to psychology.
 The course will also focus on the use of appropriate statistical methods when conducting research, assessing the validity of statistical results in scientific work, and writing scientific results using APA guidelines.
 Students will learn the necessary fundamental knowledge needed to complete further psychology laboratory courses.